shikorab/DSG/README.md

 # Differentiable Scene Graphs
 ####  Moshiko Raboh*, [Roei Herzig*](https://roeiherz.github.io/), [Gal Chechik](https://chechiklab.biu.ac.il/~gal/), [Jonathan Berant](http://www.cs.tau.ac.il/~joberant/), [Amir Globerson](http://www.cs.tau.ac.il/~gamir/)<img src="figure1_iccv.jpg" width="750">

+This repository contains code used to produce the results in our paper.

 ## Introduction
 We propose an intermediate “graph-like” representation (DSGs) that can be learned in an end-to-end manner from the supervision for a downstream visual reasoning task, which achieves a new state-of-the-art results on Referring Relationships task.